EU adds Hezbollah's military wing to terrorism list

 The blacklisting opens the way for EU governments to freeze any assets Hezbollah's military wing may have in Europe.

-By limiting the listing to the armed wing, the EU was trying to avoid damaging its relations with Lebanon's government, but the split may complicate its ability to enforce the decision in practical terms.
+By limiting the listing to the armed wing, the EU was trying to avoid damaging its relations with Lebanon's government.

-Hezbollah does not formally divide itself into armed and political wings, and Amal Saad Ghorayeb, who wrote a book on the group, said identifying who the ban would apply to will be difficult.
+Hezbollah does not formally divide itself into armed and political wings, and Amal Saad Ghorayeb, who wrote a book on the group, said identifying which figures the ban would apply to would be difficult.

 "It is a political, more than a judicial decision.
 It can't have any real, meaningful judicial implications," she said, adding it appeared to be a "a PR move" to hurt Hezbollah's international standing, more connected with events in Syria than with the case in Bulgaria.

-Israel's deputy foreign minister Zeev Elkin welcomed the step, but said the entire group should have been targeted.
+Israel's deputy foreign minister Zeev Elkin welcomed the decision, but expressed disappointment only the armed faction was included.

-"We (Israel) worked hard, along with a number of countries in Europe, in order to bring the necessary materials and prove there was a basis for a legal decision," he told Israel Radio.
+"We (Israel) worked hard, along with a number of countries in Europe, in order to bring the necessary materials and prove that there was a basis for a legal decision," Elkin told Israel Radio.

-British Foreign Secretary William Hague sought to allay concerns about the practical impact of the decision, saying it would allow for better cooperation among European law enforcement officials in countering Hezbollah activities.

 "This step won't affect Hezbollah or the resistance.
 The resistance is present on Lebanese territory and not in Europe.
 It is not a terrorist group to carry out terrorist attacks in Europe, which is forbidden by religion."